 Mycobacterium abscessus is a bacteria that causes a slow progressing infection of the soft tissues or bone.
 The infection can take 15 to 85 days after the procedure to develop.

 The health agency says the impacted children received a procedure similar to a root canal performed on baby teeth at the dental office between May 3 and Aug.
 2.

 Because the incubation period can take a long time and the practice did not stop performing the procedures until Sept.
 6, the agency believes there may be more cases.

-Anyone with questions or who may have a possible infection is urged to call the Orange County Health Care Agency Epidemiology Program at (714)834-8180.
+If you have questions or you believe you have a possible infection, you're urged to call the Orange County Health Care Agency Epidemiology Program at (714)834-8180.